 While most fish in the Ohio River can be eaten in moderation, the states issue fish consumption advisories to the public for certain species of fish based on certain contaminants.
 Consumption advisories provide guidance to individuals or segments of the population that are at greater risk from exposure to contaminants in fish.
 Advisories are not regulatory standards, but are recommendations intended to provide additional information of particular interest to high-risk groups.
 These advisories apply only to recreationally caught sport fish in the Ohio River, not commercial fish.
-State-issued fish consumption advisories for the Ohio River recommend limiting the consumption of certain species of fish based on PCBs and mercury.
-Please visit ORSANCO's web site at www.orsanco.org for specific details on all of the fish consumption advisories.
-In addition to these advisories, ORSANCO has designated the Ohio River as impaired for the consumption of fish based on levels of dioxins and PCBs found in river water.
+Please visit ORSANCO's website at www.orsanco.org for specific details on all Ohio River fish consumption advisories.

-A workgroup consisting of six main stem states (Illinois, Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia), as well as US EPA and ORSANCO, is responsible for issuing advisories on what species of fish are safe to eat and how often they can be consumed from the Ohio River.
+A workgroup consisting of six main stem states (Illinois, Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia), as well as the US EPA and ORSANCO, is responsible for issuing advisories on what species of fish are safe to eat and how often they can be consumed from the Ohio River.
 Fish consumption advisories are developed according to four sections of the Ohio River:

-Unit 1-Pittsburgh, PA to Mongomery Locks & Dam (PA)
+Unit 1 - Pittsburgh, PA to Montgomery Locks & Dam (PA)

-Unit 2-Montgomery Locks & Dam to Belleville Locks & Dam (PA, OH, & WV)
+Unit 2 - Montgomery Locks & Dam to Belleville Locks & Dam (PA, OH, & WV)

-Unit 3-Belleville Locks & Dam to J.T.
+Unit 3 - Belleville Locks & Dam to J.T.
 Myers Locks & Dam (OH, WV, IN, & KY)

-Unit 4-J.T.
+Unit 4 - J.T.
 Myers Locks & Dam to the Mississippi River (KY & IL)